Boulder-Investment-Technologies/lppls/README.md

 # convert time to ordinal
 time = [pd.Timestamp.toordinal(dt.strptime(t1, '%Y-%m-%d')) for t1 in data['Date']]

-# create list of observation data, in this case,
+# create list of observation data
 price = np.log(data['Adj Close'].values)

-# create Mx2 matrix (expected format for LPPLS observations)
+# create observations array (expected format for LPPLS observations)
 observations = np.array([time, price])

 # set the max number for searches to perform before giving-up
 # the literature suggests 25
 MAX_SEARCHES = 25

-# instantiate a new LPPLS model with the S&P 500 dataset
+# instantiate a new LPPLS model with the Nasdaq Dot-com bubble dataset
 lppls_model = lppls.LPPLS(observations=observations)

 # fit the model to the data and get back the params